microshare/microshare.github.io/docs/0.1/getting-started/robos-guide.md

 ---
 layout: docs
-title: Robos Guide
+title: Robot Guide
-description: Comprehensive guide to understand robos
+description: Comprehensive guide to understand Robots
 group: getting-started
 toc: true
 ---

-## What's a robo?
+## What's a robo(t)?
-A robo is a piece of your automatic pipeline that transforms and improves data from your [microshares™](../microshares-guide).
-A chain of robos is capable of preparing your data to be easily consumed in [Dashboards](../dashboards) and Applications.
-Robos run in parallel to the data lake by reacting to new microshares being created, and by writing new ones in your behalf.

-{% include image.html url="/assets/img/Robo_interacting_with_the_data_lake.jpg" description="Your fleet of robos" %}
+A Robot is an actor that automates the routine, but sometimes complex tasks, associated with managing your data pipeline.
+Robots can transform and improve data from your [microshares™](../microshares-guide).
+Robots can interact with external services to feed external systems and to pull new data into microshare to further enrich your data.
+A single Robot usually automates a single such task.
+Keeping each Robot simple ensures that it will be:
+1) easy to maintain,
+2) fast and efficient with higher volumes, and
+3) reusable in multiple projects.

-Each step of your data pipeline will and should create new data in the lake.
-Embrace it, there is no such thing as too much data with microshare.io.
-This builds multiple access points to your Dahsboards and Applications, as well as an automated audit trail.
+Robots can be chained together to cooperate in fulfilment of more complicated needs.
+Such a chain is called a [Pipeline Workflow](../pipeline-workflow).
+Pipeline Workflows are capable of preparing your data to be easily consumed in [Dashboards](../dashboards) and multiple Applications.
+Each robotic 'step' of your Pipeline Workflow should create new data in the lake.
+Embrace it, there is no such thing as too much data with Microshare.io.
+These intermediary records preserve the transaction history, allow for fast error recovery, and keeps the stream processing fast and efficient.

+Robots are typically configured through the management console by creating or editing a Robo card.
+Robo cards allow you to specify the behavior of your Robots.
+Robots can be triggered by the arrival of new data into the microshare data lake, timed to run a preset intervals, or react to external events like the arrival of a data file or connection of a web socket.
+Accept for some specialized Robots, most are supplied with a simple piece of JavaScript code that defines it's desired behavior.

+All Robots run in parallel (at the same time) and react to events as they occur.
+In many cases, a Robot will react to an event by reading a microshare record, acting on it in some way, and writing a new record back into microshare.

+{% include image.html url="/assets/img/Robo_interacting_with_the_data_lake.jpg" description="Your fleet of Robots" %}

 ## What can I do with them?
-To keep your data pipeline clear, we suggest each one of your robos takes care of only one single action.
+To keep your data pipeline clear, we suggest each one of your Robots takes care of only one single action.
 Below are some typical use cases we identified.
 [1.
 Data ingestion](../data-ingestion)
-For robos tasked to pull or receive data sent by an external source.
+For Robots tasked to pull or receive data sent by an external source.
+* CSV files dropped in a target folder
+* active web socket connection to a remote server
+* interacting with an external service via API

 [2.
 Data parsing](../data-pipelines/#data-parsing)
-Usually managed with several robos, to triage a bunch of records.
+Often managed with a Pipeline Workflow to massage and enrich a bunch of records.

 [3.
 Data transformation](../data-pipelines/#data-transformation)
-Perfect for decoding an formatted IoT payload.
+Perfect for decoding a formatted IoT payload.

 [4.
 Data formatting](../data-pipelines/#data-formatting)
 Prepare your data to be used in a [Dashboard](../dashboards).